nuuuwan/lk_parliament_docs/tests/data/en.md

     1. The Secretary to the Treasury may issue to the public entities and persons referred to in subsection (2) of section 3, directives deemed as necessary for the purpose of implementing the provisions of this Act.
         - Power to issue instructions or directives
     2. The Secretary to the Treasury shall publish such directives on the official website of the Ministry of the Minister of Finance.
-        - PART XVII
+XVII.
     - R EPEALS
 69.
     1. Sections 8 and 14 of the Finance Act, No. 38 of 1971 are hereby repealed.
         - Repeals
     2. Notwithstanding the repeal of section 8 of Part II of the Finance Act, No. 38 of 1971, any budget prepared by any public corporation in terms of the provisions of repealed section 8 of Part II of the Finance Act, No. 38 of 1971 and subsisting on the day immediately preceding the date of coming into operation of this Act, shall be deemed to be a budget prepared under section 59 of this Act.
     3. Fiscal Management (Responsibility) Act, No. 3 of 2003 is hereby repealed.
-        - PART XVIII
+XVIII.
     - I NTERPRETATION
 70. In this Act, unless the context otherwise requires -
     - Interpretation
     - “Accounting Officer” shall have the same meaning as in the National Audit Act, No. 19 of 2018;